ComScore

 • water-resistant material

-• extended width options
+• wide width options

 What We Don’t Like

-• some creasing and discoloration with wear for lighter colorways
+• some creasing and discoloration with wear

 Hush Puppies

 “I’ve worn these basically every day of fall and winter,” says PureWow’s Editor-in-Chief Jillian Quint.
-She raves about how comfortable and durable they are straight out of the box, and like almost all Hush Puppies shoes, they come in wide widths in sizes 6 through 12 and are extremely lightweight.
+She raves about how comfortable and durable they are straight out of the box, and like almost all Hush Puppies shoes, they come in wide widths in sizes US 5 through 11 and are extremely lightweight.
 This rugged style is also available in both a classic, pull-on Chelsea boot and a lace-up style that reviewers seem to adore, both with the same lightweight lug sole and cushioned insole.
 And both have been treated for water-resistance, so you can wear them in all kinds of weather without stressing about ruining that beautiful suede.

 Fast Facts